KiddLab/run_unicycler/README.md

 module load ncbi-blast/2.9.0
 module load samtools

 Other programs are also required (such as blat).
-A test is performed when program is first executed.
+A test is performed when the program is first executed.

 The main program is the driver script run-unicycler.py which does preprocessing